Potato Latkes (Skillet-Oven Method, Less Smell!)

 Make Ahead

-Latkes are best fresh from the oven or skillet, but make ahead works well too.
+Potato pancakes are best fresh from the oven or skillet, but make ahead works well too.
 Especially for a crowd.
 See recipe notes for instructions.

-Which method is better – fried or skillet-oven?
+Which method is better: fried or skillet-oven?

 Well, they both taste the same and the texture is similar too.
 As I said, the skillet-oven method starts with a two-minute fry, so I cheated a bit.
 It was definitely less smelly, but the process takes longer.